 Built in 1911, Elleray Hall’s initial purpose was to act as a parish hall.
 It wasn’t until 1950’s Teddington’s Old Peoples’ Welfare Committee (T.O.P.W.C.) began utilising the hall for distributing off-ration sweets to its local elderly community.
 T.O.P.W.C. had been formed in 1946 with the aim of aiding the elderly with fuel and food.
-Seventy-two years on, T.O.P.W.C. has become Teddington Old Peoples’ Welfare Association (T.O.P.W.A.) but its objective of combating isolation in our neighbourhood continues.
+Seventy-two years on, T.O.P.W.C. has become Elleray Community Assoication but its objective of combating isolation in our neighbourhood continues.

 Every weekday Elleray Hall’s doors are open.
 Each day at Elleray offers a coffee bar, a two-course meal and a fantastic range of activities.
 Moreover, there are discounted hairdresser services, a weekly bargain shop, and even a chiropodist on a monthly basis.
-In addition to regular amenities, bi-monthly outings are a cherished feature for the members.
-Recent trips have included Littlehampton, Pembroke Lodge and Bocketts Farm.
+In addition to regular amenities, outings are a cherished feature for the members.
+Recent trips have included Kew Gardens, Dorney Court and Milestones museum.
 Of course, we can’t talk about Elleray Hall without noting the parties.
 The Elleray Hall parties are always a sell-out.
 With sumptuous three-course meals and dazzling entertainment, it’s not hard to understand why the events are popular.

 The newly rejuvenated Programme of Activities offers an exercise class every day, whether it’s Zumba Gold for the more mobile or Gentle Exercise for those preferring chair-based stretches.
-Other exercise classes consist of chair-based Yoga, Tai Chi, Music & Movement and Line Dancing.
+Other exercise classes consist of chair-based Yoga, Tai Chi, chair-based Pilates and Line Dancing.

 On Fridays things by no means slow down!
 The reminiscence group sees members discussing past and present news, sing-a-long to old favourites and answer questions on the morning’s topics.
+Our main hall is buzzing with a Zumba class and in another room our breath for life groups meets to support each other dealing with breathing difficulties such as asthma and COPD.
 For Friday afternoons, each week brings a different community talk.
 Community talks are free and open to the public with recent topics being dementia, scams and homelessness amongst others.
-For anyone looking for a more health-specific social group, the Dementia group meets on Wednesdays and those with COPD can catch up with one another on Fridays.

 As an integral part of Teddington’s past, Elleray Hall’s new programme of activities means it is now firmly set to be an equally integral part of Teddington’s future.